-Typical advanced training split routines will have you doing upper body calisthenics/run/swim every other day and leg PT, run or ruck, and swim with fins on the days in between.
+Typical advanced training split routines will have you doing upper-body calisthenics/run/swim every other day and leg PT, run or ruck, and swim with fins on the days in between.
 When most people hit plateaus, it is from either doing too much and not allowing for recovery or from not doing enough training at a high intensity.

-Max Rep Sets Workout – The Fewer the Sets the Better
+Max Rep Sets Workout -- The Fewer the Sets, the Better

 Warmup with 1-5 pyramid:

-Pull-up x 1, push-ups x 2: 1 pull-up, 2 push-ups, 25 meters of jog and dynamic stretches, 2 pull-ups, 4 push-ups, 25 meter warmup, 3/6, 4/8, 5/10.
+Pull-up x 1, push-ups x 2: one pull-up, two push-ups, 25 meters of jog and dynamic stretches, two pull-ups, four push-ups, 25-meter warmup, 3/6, 4/8, 5/10.
 Keep warming up with a short jog or dynamic stretching if needed.